12 Best Dumbbell Oblique Exercises for a Stronger Core

 3. Dumbbell Wood Chop

-The Dumbbell wood chop is also known as the dumbbell up-down twist, you must add these oblique exercises to your dumbbell abs workout arsenal.
+The Dumbbell wood chop is also known as the dumbbell up-down twist; you must add these oblique exercises to your dumbbell abs workout arsenal.

-This is great for strengthening the twisting movement pattern of your torso, as well as improving your torso’s ability to resist twisting forces.
+This is great for strengthening the torso’s twisting movement pattern and improving its ability to resist twisting forces.

 Dumbbell Wood Chop